Employing a Nanny for the first time

 7.)
 What are the fees for a Nanny placement through Kinder Nannies?

 - The Service Fee for a 'Permanent' UK Placement is 1 x Employee's Gross Monthly Salary (min. fee of £1,300)

 (for any engagement of up to 12 weeks or less)

 £120 per week

 - International Permanent Engagement

 1.5 x gross monthly salary (minimum fee of £1,600)*

 - International Temporary Engagement

 £150 per week

-Please note that our service is FREE for candidates.
+Please note that our service is FREE if you are a candidate.